2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 基準・評価 / Evaluation Criteria・Assessment Policy

-With the understanding of basic technical terms in linguistics, participants' performance in dealing with language data will be assessed in each session.
-Their presentation on a given topic and final report will also be taken into account in the final evaluation.
+With an understanding of basic technical terms in linguistics, participants’ performance in analyzing and discussing language data—both in class and through out-of-class assignments—will be assessed on a regular basis.
+Their comprehension of the assigned topics will also be checked in each session.
+In addition, the final report will be taken into account in the overall course evaluation.

 教科書